Stress in the Workplace

 - Praise good work performance verbally and organization-wide.

-- Establish a zero-tolerance policy for harassment.
+- Respect the dignity of each employee; establish a zero-tolerance policy for harassment.

-- Show that individual workers are valued.
+- Show that individual workers are valued and appreciated and that job stress is taken seriously.

 Resources and references